 Thank you for your support! <3

 As 2018 comes to a close, we've changed a few parts of our yearly chapbook contest.
-For starts, Bob Sykora has joined the N!P team, helping Christopher run things this year!
+For starts, Bob Sykora has joined the N!P crew, helping Christopher run things this year!
 We extended our flash submission window up to 72 hours, and were excited to see 135 submissions hit our inbox.
+Bob and Chris loved the work they read, sending along personal feedback to over 80% of the submitters.

 As usual, this page will be our central hub to share updates in regards to this year's contest / publishing production, but Christopher has also started a N!
 Tavern series exploring under-the-hood details of how we're running this (plus thoughts from Bob!).